MicroStrategy/mstrio-py/USAGE.md

 ### Proxy

-Optionally, proxy settings can be set for the MicroStrategy `Connection` object.
+Optionally, proxy settings can be set for the Strategy One `Connection` object.

 ```python
 proxies = {'http': 'foo.bar:3128', 'http://host.name': 'foo.bar:4012'}